 Extensions Hypotheses: H5-H9

 As an extension, using data from the replication of Study 2, we first computed bivariate correlations among the number of pieces of information available, curiosity, and liking.
 We had the following two extension hypotheses; H5: The number of pieces of information someone knows about a person negatively correlates with curiosity towards them; H6: curiosity is positively correlated with degree of liking.
 We pre-registered that if H5 and H6 were supported, we will test a mediation model in which the number of pieces of available information about a person has indirect effects via perceived similarity and curiosity.
-We expected that curiosity then has a significant indirect effect between knowledge and liking, partly explaining the less is more effect (H7).
+We expected that curiosity then has an indirect effect between knowledge and liking, partly explaining the less is more effect (H7).

 To better elucidate the cascading effect of the instance of dissimilarity, using data from the replication of Study 4, we examined how perceived similarity and liking change over time (i.e., when presented with the first trait, fifth, and tenth trait).
 We expected that people in the dissimilar condition (i.e., those who perceive the first presented trait as evidence of dissimilarity) would like the target less and less as they received more pieces of information about the target person (H8).
 Similarly, we predicted that they would perceive the target to be more and more dissimilar to them as they received more pieces of information about the person (H9).
 To test these hypotheses, we focused on participants in the dissimilar condition and built a linear mixed model in which liking or perceived similarity were regressed on the two dummy-coded variables of the number of presented traits (5 vs. 1 and 10 vs. 5).
 Given participants rate liking and perceived similarity three times, we treated participants as a random effect in the model and let the intercept vary.